What is a Participle?

 A participle is a verbal; that is, a word formed from a verb.
 There are two forms of participle that indicate present and past actions or states: present particle and past participle.
 Present particles are formed by adding the suffix –ing to the base form of verbs: be – being; laugh – laughing; hope – hoping.
 Past participles are formed by adding the suffix –ed to regular verbs or by changing the form of the verb, typically the ending for irregular verbs.

-Both participles ending in -ing and –ed are also used as adjectives that modify nouns or pronouns.
-When a participle modifies a noun, it functions as an adjective and is known as a participial adjective.
+Both participles ending in -ing and –ed function as adjectives that modify nouns or pronouns and are known as participial adjectives.
 Besides adjectives, participles can also be used as nouns.